SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 The report to be specified, using executeReport, depends on whether it is per shop or per terminal reconciliation:

+####Per shop reconciliation
-**Per shop reconciliation**: Only one master cash register perform reconciliation process.
+Only one master cash register perform reconciliation process.
 The reconciliation report will show transactions summary for every cash register in the shop.

 <table>